 While whales and other marine life are threatened by international whaling and habitat loss, they also face a domestic threat.
-So far, President Obama has allowed Navy sonar testing and seismic testing from the oil and gas industry in places where marine species thrive.
+Navy sonar testing and seismic testing from the oil and gas industry regularly take place in areas where marine species thrive.
 Find out more about the impacts and what you can do to help.

 According to government estimates, 138,500 whales and dolphins will soon be injured and possibly killed along the east coast of the U.S. if exploration companies are allowed to use dangerous blasts of noise to search for offshore oil and gas.

-The U.S. Department of the Interior is considering allowing geophysical companies—working on behalf of oil and gas corporations—to use seismic airguns to search for offshore oil and gas in the Atlantic Ocean between Delaware and Florida.
+And geophysical companies — working on behalf of oil and gas corporations — are seeking permission from the government to use seismic airguns to search for offshore oil and gas in the Atlantic Ocean.

 Along the entire east coast as well as in Hawaii, Southern California, and the Gulf of Mexico, the Navy plans to test sonar and explosive devices so deafening they cause whales to abandon their normal feeding grounds and migration patterns.
 The Navy’s own report states that more than 40 marine mammal species will be impacted, including the endangered humpback whale and the blue whale.